About

 Mario A. Gómez Zamora, Ph.D.

-Scholar, educator, and poet originally from Michoacán, México
+Scholar, educator, dancer, and poet originally from Michoacán, México

 Mellon postdoctoral fellow

-Mario A. Gómez Zamora is a scholar of queerness, gender and sexuality, migration, memory, Latinx and Latin American studies, dance and performance studies, and P’urhépecha studies.
-He earned his PhD and M.A. in Latin American and Latino Studies and Anthropology at UCSC, a master’s in teaching history at Universidad Michoacana de San Nicolás de Hidalgo, and a B.A. in Secondary Education with a concentration in History at Normal Superior Juana de Asbaje in Michoacán.
-Mario is a P’urhépecha and mestizo scholar (the son of a mestiza mother and a P’urhépecha father) originally from Tangancícuaro, Michoacán, where Mario was raised by his grandparents, aunties, and sister.
+Mario A. Gómez Zamora was born and raised in Tangancícuaro, Michoacán, México, the grandchild of Alicia Zepeda Madrigal, Serafin Zamora Ríos, Guadalupe Estrada Cacari, and Enrique Gómez Montelongo.
+Mario is a queer P’urhépecha dancer, poet, and scholar of queerness, gender and sexuality, migration, memory, Latinx and Latin American studies, dance studies, performance studies, and P’urhépecha studies.
+He earned his PhD and M.A. in Latin American and Latino Studies and Anthropology at the University of California, Santa Cruz, a master’s in teaching history at Universidad Michoacana de San Nicolás de Hidalgo, and a B.A. in Secondary Education with a concentration in History at Normal Superior Juana de Asbaje in Michoacán.
 Currently, Mario is a Mellon Fellow in the Humanities Center and Guest Faculty in the Department of Theater and Performance Studies at Stanford University, where he is working on his book project Queer P’urhépecha Histories and Performances Beyond Borders.
 Mario is receiving mentorship to complete his project from Dr. Jennifer DeVere Brody in TAPS.
-At Stanford, Mario will be teaching courses on dance studies and his course "Queer Indigenous Performances in the Americas."
+At Stanford, Mario will be teaching courses on Dance Studies and his course "Queer Indigenous Performances in the Americas."
 In the summer of 2025, he was a UC Chancellor’s postdoctoral scholar at the Department of Anthropology at UCLA, where he was supported by Dr. Jason De León.
 Mario's scholarship and poetry have been published by Wicazo Sa Review, Pasados, the Historical Institute of the University Michoacana Press, the Autonomous University of Nuevo León, Genealogy, and Los Angeles Review of Books.
 His last article, “Breaking Queer Silences, Building Queer Archives, and Claiming Queer Indigenous P’urhépecha Methodologies,” won the Most Thought-Provoking article in the Native American and Indigenous Studies Association.
-Mario is a member and co-founder of the P’urhépecha Working Group Parákata-Tzintzún and the P’urhépecha Studies Collective.
+Mario is a first-generation graduate, and a member and co-founder of the P’urhépecha Working Group Parákata-Tzintzún and the P’urhépecha Studies Collective.
 For more, check Mario's CV here.

 Photo by Evan Ho